nmshd/documentation/_includes/scenarios/integrate/establish-a-relationship-to-another-identity.md

 ### Successfully created RelationshipTemplate

 If you have successfully created the [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) on the Templator, you will receive a success response from which you can read its `id`.
-Save it, so that you can refer to the RelationshipTemplate later.
-Also, save the values of the `truncatedReference` and `secretKey` properties so that you can make the created RelationshipTemplate available to other Identities.
 As the Templator is the creator of the RelationshipTemplate, the `createdBy` property contains the Address of the Templator.
 For this reason, the value of the `isOwn` property is set to `true` in this context.

+{% include copy-notice description="Save the `id` of the RelationshipTemplate so that you can refer to it and make it available to other Identities later.
+For the same reason, save the values of the properties `truncatedReference` and `secretKey`." %}

 <!---TODO: Introduce `secretKey` property of RelationshipTemplate in Data Model Overview --->